Che Guevara © hoyasmeg

 Cuba Travel Guide

 There are very few countries in the world as richly and immediately evocative as Cuba.
-Just the mention of its name seems to conjure images of faded Spanish-Colonial buildings, 1950s-era American cars parked on sun-soaked street corners, and salsa dancing to the libidinous beat of Afro-Cuban rhythms.
+Just the mention of its name seems to conjure images of charmingly faded colonial buildings, 1950s-era American motorcars parked on sun-soaked street corners, and salsa dancing to the libidinous beat of Afro-Cuban rhythms.

-Broadly speaking, Cuba attracts two kinds of tourists.
-First are those attracted by the fascinating recent history of the country, which despite having withstood over 60 years of communist rule, US embargoes, and the sudden withdrawal of Soviet Union-sponsored subsidies in 1991, has not lost any of its national character.
-Others choose to holiday in Cuba for its magnificent white-sand beaches, staked with lush palm trees and framed by some of the best diving and snorkelling sites in the world.
+Broadly speaking, Cuba attracts two kinds of tourists: those drawn by the fascinating revolutionary and isolationist history of the country, which has withstood over 60 years of communist rule, staunch US embargoes, and the sudden withdrawal of Soviet Union-sponsored subsidies in 1991 to emerge with its unique national character very much intact; and those who want a tropical Caribbean getaway on Cuba's magnificent white-sand beaches, complete with some of the best diving and snorkelling sites in the world, and maybe a touch of vibrant culture thrown in.

-There is much to see and do in Cuba, encompassing historical attractions (such as the Museum of the Revolution and the Bay of Pigs Museum), wonderfully charming small towns, beautiful natural surrounds (the Vinales Valley), world-class beaches (the Playas del Este), and - of course - more hedonistic pursuits, such as cigar factory tours, salsa dancing, and more bars and nightclubs than even Hemingway could've been thrown out of at closing time.
+There is much to see and do in Cuba, which is home to historical attractions, wonderfully charming small towns, beautiful natural surrounds, world-class beaches and, of course, more hedonistic pursuits, such as cigar factory tours, salsa dancing classes, and more bars and nightclubs than even Hemingway could've been thrown out of at closing time.

-While it must be mentioned that Cuba suffers from a lack of infrastructure - and might not be the most 'comfortable' travel you ever embark upon - those willing to just 'go with the flow' will be richly rewarded.
+While it must be mentioned that Cuba suffers from a lack of infrastructure, those willing to go with the flow and accept a little bother will be richly rewarded.

 Best time to visit Cuba

-The best time to visit Cuba is between December and May, when days are warm, dry and sunny.
-Between June and November, Cuba can be very hot, humid and wet - although on the plus side, as this is low tourist season, accommodation will be cheaper and tourist attractions will be less crowded.
-Read more on Cuba's Climate and Weather.
+The best time to visit Cuba is between December and May, when the days are warm, dry and sunny.
+Between June and November, Cuba can be very hot, humid and wet though, on the plus side, as this is low tourist season, accommodation will be cheaper and tourist attractions will be less crowded.

-- Afro-Cuban dance and musical performances are an integral part of Havana nightlife.
-Read more about Cuba Attractions.
+-Afro-Cuban dance and musical performances are an integral part of Havana nightlife.

-- Join the sunset crowds for a walk along El Malecon, a 5-mile (8km) in Havana.
+-Join the sunset crowds for a walk along El Malecon, a five-mile (8km) promenade in Havana.

-- Spend the day between relaxing on the soft white sand and cooling off in the azure waters in Cayo Largo Del Sur.
+-Spend the day relaxing on the soft white sand and cooling off in the azure waters of Cayo Largo Del Sur.

 Getting to Cuba